William Harding Mayes: Politics

 Mayes was elected Lieutenant Governor of Texas in 1912 despite not campaigning for the position.
 While Lt.
 Governor, Mayes played a notable role in the controversy surrounding the Daughters of the Republic of Texas' custodianship of the Alamo Mission in San Antonio, siding with Clara Driscoll over Adina De Zavala to demolish most of the remaining portions of the site's long barracks.
 He made this decision while governor Oscar Colquitt had left the state on business.
 This event became known as the "Second Battle of the Alamo."
+Historians Burroughs, Tomlinson, Stanford, in "Forget the Alamo" describe this event as the motivation for Clara Driscoll to found the Texas Historical Landmarks Association.

 In September 1913, the University of Texas offered him a position as chair of an as-yet created School of Journalism.
 However, Mayes declined, and immediately thereafter announced he was running for the office of Governor on a platform of statewide prohibition and local option.
 He was initially considered to be a favorite, but withdrew after Thomas Ball consolidated prohibitionist support, who in turn lost the nomination to James E. Ferguson.
 Later in life he also served as executive vice president of the Texas Centennial Committee of 1936.

 After failing to gain the Democratic nomination for Governor, Mayes resigned from office, founded, and became dean of the University of Texas School of Journalism at the insistence of University President and friend Sidney Edward Mezes.